tymyrddin/blue/source/docs/soc/dfir/thm/endpoint.md

 * Navigate to the folder on your desktop titled Endpoint Investigation.
 * Double-click on the `AnalysisSession1.mans` file.
 The data will be imported automatically into Redline.
-* Analyze the file to answer the questions below.
+* analyse the file to answer the questions below.

 Note: Give it up to 10 minutes for all the data import.